ZenithGD/BlenderNoriPlugin/README.md

 # BlenderNoriPlugin
 Export blender scenes to the [Nori educational raytracer](https://github.com/wjakob/nori).
 Proposed and used by many in the [Computer Graphics course at ETH Zurich, Fall 2020](https://cgl.ethz.ch/teaching/cg20/home.php), and more recently, in the [Modelling and Simulation of Appearance course at Universidad de Zaragoza](http://webdiis.unizar.es/~amunoz/es/render_cgr.html)

-This was originally an extension and partial reimplementation to the [official Nori plugin](https://github.com/wjakob/nori/tree/master/ext/plugin) for Blender 2.80+ (tested on 2.90).
+This was originally an extension and partial reimplementation to the [legacy Nori plugin](https://github.com/wjakob/nori/tree/master/ext/plugin) for Blender 2.80+ (tested on 2.90).
 Now, it has been adapted for modern versions of Blender (4.0), which introduced many breaking changes in the scripting API.

+## Prerequisites

+In order to use this plugin, you need to install an appropriate Blender version.
+This extension supports versions of Blender 4.0 and above.
+If you are using a Blender version below 4.0, please refer to the legacy Nori plugin.
+You will also need a working executable of the Nori renderer in order to test your scenes and your implementation.

 ## Installation
 To use it, copy the folder 'io_nori' into the addons/ folder of your blender installation.
 Then, go to Edit -> Preferences -> Add-ons, and enable "Export Nori scenes format.".
 Then, you can export your scene from File -> Export -> Export Nori scenes... .